-Our Community Visitors Scheme is looking for volunteers who speak another language and have 1 hour per fortnight free to visit a lonely elderly person in their own home or in a nursing home.
+The Umbrella Community Visitors Scheme is looking for volunteers who speak another language and have 1 hour per fortnight free to visit a lonely older person in their own home or a nursing home.
 Please let us know if you can help!

 We are desperately looking for people who speak the following languages and live close to these suburbs:

 Spanish: Hammond Park, Port Kennedy

 Umbrella Inc. provides comprehensive training, pays for police checks, reimburses all travelling costs and can provide a working reference.
 If you can help, please contact the CVS Coordinator on 9275 4411 or e-mail firstname.lastname@example.org

 STORIES FROM OUR VOLUNTEERS

 The Power of Music